avgator/avstudio-docs/docs/manual/3-user-interface/3-user-interface.md

 #  3 User interface

-Created by Space Sync for Confluence on Jan 12, 2024

 The User Interface of AVgator Studio provides a user-friendly and intuitive environment for creating dynamic and interactive user interfaces.
 This section of the manual will guide you through the